Uterine fibroids at a glance

 If the patient’s symptoms align with the possibility of fibroids, the doctor will typically perform a pelvic exam to check the size of the uterus.
 He or she may also order an ultrasound or another imaging test.

 The type of treatment for uterine fibroids usually depends on several factors, such as age or any future plans of pregnancy.
 The treatments also vary based on the size and location of the fibroids and on the level of discomfort that they cause.

 For cases involving low and mild discomfort, medication is commonly used to control the symptoms.
 Some medications can halt the growth of fibroids, but they will not remove them.

 For more severe discomfort, the most common form of treatment is surgery.
 Typically, those include surgeries such as abdominal myomectomy and hysterectomy.
 The whole uterus is removed in a hysterectomy, whereas only the fibroids are removed in a myomectomy, allowing the possibility of a future pregnancy.

-Minimally-invasive myomectomy involves only small incisions and allows the uterus to remain intact, which can help preserve fertility.
+Minimally-invasive myomectomy such as robotic myomectomy involves only small incisions and allows the uterus to remain intact, which can help preserve fertility.
 An open myomectomy requires much more healing time, as the actual muscle inside the uterus is cut.
 Because the entire uterus is removed in a hysterectomy, there is no possibility of a future pregnancy.